Tickets

 360 CHICAGO Observatory Activities - Stay as long as you like.

-There are weekly events, including Yoga, and regular rotating art exhibits.
-The observation deck is a popular location for photographers because they have the space for tripods, that you can bring and set up any time of day or night.
+There are weekly events, including yoga, and regular rotating art exhibits at Cloudwalk—Chicago’s highest art gallery.
+The observation deck is a popular location for photographers because they have the space to use tripods and can set up any time of day or night.
+You can also savor a three-course meal (after the observation deck closes to the public) either on the 99th or 103rd floor.
+But for $125 per person, you are definitely paying for the outstanding views and unique experience.

 Skydeck Activities

-There are lots of interactive displays, exhibits and engaging activities for kids, such as fact sheets, coloring pages, and scavenger hunts.
+There are interactive displays, exhibits and engaging activities for kids, including fact sheets, coloring pages, and scavenger hunts.
 The observatory level area does have a time limit for some of the activities on the level.

-Justin on Google said, "There are many fun stations to take pictures and many interactive and informative facts on the wall.
-Our kids were entertained."
+"There are many fun stations to take pictures and many interactive and informative facts on the wall.
+Our kids were entertained." -Justin

 How much does it cost?